-Digital transformation is changing the way we consume goods and services.
+Digital transformation is changing the way we consume goods and services, digital disruption is becoming mainstream.
 Out of the top 10 most valued companies (based on market cap) in the world, the top 4 spots are taken by born digital companies or companies that are at the forefront of digital transformation.
 There is hardly any industry which is not disrupted by the digital wave.
 The 2019 Gartner CIO Agenda survey reveals that “digital businesses reached a tipping point in 2018” and 49% of CIOs surveyed say they have transformed or are in the process of transforming their business models.
 Many businesses have started their journeys to unleash new products and services digitally, and they also need to be ready for the next great shifts in technology cycles, competitor actions, and customer requirements.
 Businesses can no longer afford to waste their time and resources on long product development cycles when customer needs and competitive threats can change so quickly now.
 Anticipating the next big disruption and preparing for it is one of the best ways for companies to stay relevant to their customers.

 As organizations look to embrace the benefits of the digital era, we’re hearing some common themes among customers as they focus on enhancing their positions in a Digital Economy: